Peter Nygård: Sexual abuse

-Playboy actress Suelyn Medeiros has been alleged to have acted as Nygard's "top girlfriend" and "recruiter" and "received significant cash, salary, jewelry, plastic surgery, cars and stem cell injections in exchange for trafficking victims".
+Playboy actress Suelyn Medeiros has been alleged to have acted as Nygård's "top girlfriend" and "recruiter" and "received significant cash, salary, jewelry, plastic surgery, cars and stem cell injections in exchange for trafficking victims".

 Investigations and lawsuits

 In 2015 and 2017, Nygård was investigated by the FBI over claims of sex trafficking.
 He was also investigated by the United States Department of Homeland Security for 9 months in 2016.
 On 24 November 2019, Bahamian police began investigating six allegations of sexual assault made against Nygård.
 All the alleged victims were under 16 at the time of the alleged assaults.
 Additionally, on 27 January 2020, Nygård faced two separate lawsuits after being accused of sexual assault.

 On 13 February 2020, 10 women filed a class-action lawsuit against Nygård in New York, alleging sexual assault as part of a sex-trafficking network including against seven minors, between 2008 and 2015.
 On 14 February 2020, it was reported that the Bahamian police were investigating the allegations made by four of the women in the class-action suit.
 On 25 February 2020, the New York headquarters of Nygård International were raided by the FBI and the New York City Police Department in connection with sex trafficking claims.

 On 20 April 2020, 36 new women joined the class-action suit, bringing the total number of plaintiffs in the sexual assault case to 46.
 On 17 June 2020, it was reported that 11 more women had joined the class-action lawsuit, bringing the total number of plaintiffs to 57.
-On 9 July 2020, Nygård filed a motion to dismiss the claims of 52 of the plaintiffs, stating that "numerous deficiencies" barred their claims, and in particular that the claims of 50 of the plaintiffs lacked any connection to New York.
+On 9 July 2020, Nygård filed a motion to dismiss the claims of 52 of the plaintiffs, saying that "numerous deficiencies" barred their claims, and in particular that the claims of 50 of the plaintiffs lacked any connection to New York.
 He also argued that the statute of limitations had expired for 38 of the plaintiffs.
 On 17 August 2020, Nygård was sued by two of his sons on accusations that Nygård directed a known sex worker, said to be "his girlfriend," to sexually assault them.
-On 22 August 2020, it was reported that the class-action suit had been placed on hold due to the US government having requested a stay of proceedings while the criminal investigation was ongoing.
+On 22 August 2020, it was reported that the class-action suit had been placed on hold due to the U.S. government having requested a stay of proceedings while the criminal investigation was ongoing.